UMAprotocol/docs/docs/tutorials/contract-deployment.md

 - `minSponsorTokens`: The minimum number of tokens required in a sponsor position converted to 18 decimals.
 Example for 100 tokens: `{ rawValue: '100000000000000000000' }`.
 - `withdrawalLiveness`: The length of the [withdrawal liveness period](https://docs.umaproject.org/synthetic-tokens/glossary#withdrawal-liveness-period) in seconds.
 Example for 2 hours: `7200`.
 - `liquidationLiveness`: The length of the [liquidation liveness period](https://docs.umaproject.org/synthetic-tokens/glossary#liquidation-liveness-period) in seconds.
 Example for 2 hours: `7200`.
 - `excessTokenBeneficiary`: The Ethereum address that will receive excess collateral accrued by interest bearing collateral currencies, such as rDAI.
-For collateral types that do not accrue additional collateral, this should be set to: `0x0`.
+For collateral types that do not accrue additional collateral, this should be still be set any wallet address that you own.
+This will just not accrue any additional collateral.

 This is what the parameters object will look like when correctly formatted.